Simulating Time Evolution with Fully Optimized Single-Qubit Gates on Parameterized Quantum Circuits: B. The proposed method

+Note that $\mathcal{Q}_{\pm,\nu}$ is independent of $(\theta, \bm{n})$ and can be evaluated by direct measurement with a PQC in Fig.~\ref{fgr:PQC_measureQ}, where a single-qubit gate $e^{\mp i\sigma_{\mu}\pi/4}$ is inserted after the gate of interest.
+The generator agrees with the second term in Eq.~(\ref{eqn:g_mu}) when ($\varphi_\mu,\bm{\bar{n}}_\mu)$ is substituted into $(\theta, \bm{n})$.
+Hence, once $\mathcal{Q}_{+,0},\mathcal{Q}_{\pm,x},\mathcal{Q}_{\pm,y},\mathcal{Q}_{\pm,z}$ are obtained for the $d$th gate, we can evaluate the second term in Eq.~(\ref{eqn:g_mu}) without additional quantum computation as shown in Algorithm~\ref{alg:FQS}.
+Therefore, the optimal values of single-qubit gate parameters can be analytically determined with only seven types of expectation values in the direct measurement scheme: no ancilla qubits, no additional CNOT gates, which is rather advantageous on present real devices with limited qubit connectivity and significant error from control operation.
+Therefore, we believe the direct measurement scheme of FQS as the one of the most hardware-efficient protocol for time evolving simulation.

+In the following, for simplicity we refer to the algorithm described in this section as FQS(1q,~3p), where the 1q denotes its targeting parameterized single-qubit gates, and the 3p denotes the full parameterization of each gate: the (\textit{unit}) \textit{quaternion} which can be identified with a set of rotational angle and axis or direct parameters of a single-qubit gate \cite{wharton2015unit}.
+We emphasize the fact that all parameters of a single-qubit gate are simultaneously optimized in FQS(1q,~3p).
+Thus, the time evolution is more accurately simulated by making full use of expressibility of a target gate.
 Obviously, FQS can be used to optimize the specific single-qubit gates such as rotation gates with fixed axis (i.e., NFT~\cite{nakanishi2020sequential} or Rotosolve~\cite{ostaszewski2021structure}) and the Fraxis~\cite{watanabe2021} gate, which is equivalent to $R_{\bm{n}}(\pi)$.
-PQCs consisting of fixed-axis rotation gates each with 1 parameter, or the Fraxis gates each with 2 parameters can be optimized with FQS(1q, 1p) or FQS(1q, 2p), respectively.
+PQCs consisting of fixed-axis rotation gates each with 1 parameter, or the Fraxis gates each with 2 parameters can be optimized with FQS(1q,~1p) or FQS(1q,~2p), respectively.
 In particular, the objective functions tailored to the specialized FQS are shown in Eq.~(\ref{eqn:apdx_Fraxis}) and Eq.~(\ref{eqn:NFT}) at the Appendix.
 Although NFT~\cite{nakanishi2020sequential} and Fraxis~\cite{watanabe2021} are mainly used for VQE, there are many similarities with the specialized FQS in optimization procedure.
-For simplicity, we also refer to FQS(1q, 1p) and FQS(1q, 2p) as NFT and Fraxis, respectively.
+For simplicity, we also refer to FQS(1q,~1p) and FQS(1q,~2p) as NFT and Fraxis, respectively.